Walid-Ahmed/PPE-YOLOV7/README.md

 <h3>Installation:</h3>
-<li>jhkjh
--- git clone https://github.com/Walid-Ahmed/PPE-YOLOV7 -- Used to clone this repo -- cd PPE-YOLOV7 -- moves you into the folder
+<li>git clone https://github.com/Walid-Ahmed/PPE-YOLOV7 -- Used to clone this repo
+<li>cd PPE-YOLOV7 -- moves you into the folder
--- pip install -r requirements.txt ---installs all the needed libraries -- if needed
+<li>pip install -r requirements.txt ---installs all the needed libraries
+<li>if needed
         pip install torchvision==0.9.1
         pip install "opencv-python-headless<4.3"